Mohamed Al-Taay

-Mohamed Huseian Reda Khafaji Al Taay (محمد الطائي, /acm/; born 15 June 2000) is a professional footballer who plays as a midfielder for A-League club Western Sydney Wanderers.
+Mohamed Huseian Reda Khafaji Al Taay (محمد الطائي, /acm/; born 15 June 2000) is a professional footballer who plays as a midfielder for Iraqi Stars League club Al-Karma.
 Born in Australia, he plays for the Iraq national team.

 Early life

 Al-Taay was born in Campbelltown, New South Wales with two older brothers and one younger sister.
 His parents, who hailed from Iraq, fled to Australia in 1994 due to the conflicts under Saddam Hussein.
 His father fled Iraq in 1991 to a refugee camp in Saudi Arabia before moving to Australia.

 Al-Taay began playing football at the age of six with his father and brothers and attended Campbelltown Performing Arts High School growing up.
 He joined his first football clubs with Blacktown City and Marconi Stallions in their junior age groups.

 Despite being born in Australia, Al-Taay developed interest in representing the Iraq national football team.
 He is a devoted Muslim and frequently participates in Ramadan.
 Al-Taay is fluent in Arabic and English, having learnt the former first growing up.